• Log in

 4.6

-Brevo Pricing: Free for up to 300 emails per day.
-Paid plans start at $8/month.
+Brevo Pricing: Paid plans start at $8/month.
+Brevo’s Free plan supports up to 300 emails per day.

 As is common, Brevo markets itself as an “all-in-one” platform.
 They provide email marketing, automation features, website tracking, landing page creation, and integrated SMS functionality—everything you’ve come to expect out of such a platform.

 One of their unique features is a shared inbox, which is really neat for larger teams who run omnichannel campaigns.
-You can connect all your inboxes, campaigns, and omnichannel operations into one single dashboard to keep track of all interactions.
+The platform also excels at SMS marketing integration, making it one of the more versatile email service providers available.

 Brevo-dashboard-scaled